ComputationalProteomicsUnit/maker/README.md

- build                       - build source package vignettes                   - build vignettes in ./${PKGDIR}/vignettes check                       - build and check package check-only                  - check package and time checking bioccheck                   - build, check and BiocCheck package bioccheck-only              - BiocCheck package
+ build                       - build source package vignettes                   - build vignettes in ./${PKGDIR}/vignettes check                       - build and check package; the check will always use "--no-vignettes" because vignettes are checked by the build process before check-only                  - check package and time checking bioccheck                   - build, check and BiocCheck package bioccheck-only              - BiocCheck package